kaikue/Oceania/README.md

         - any problems when changing dynamically?
     - Make world load menu background work with any scale
     - Performance is awful with scale = 1
+- CTM slowness
+    - only change block image when updating adjacent in 8 sides?
+    - also auto-generate CTM images from center, corners, edges, inside corners

 NEEDED FEATURES
 --